Skip to main content

 • If a child requires any creams to be applied this must also be provided by the parent/carer and a medicine form completed including instructions for application.
 The cream should be kept in a sandwich bag with the child’s name on it

-• Children will be changed mid-morning and any times in between if they are soiled or considered uncomfortable.
+• Children will be changed after around 3 hours in the setting and any times in between if they are soiled or considered uncomfortable.
 All changes will be recorded on the daily handover sheet

 • The team will check children’s nappies regularly and change when needed